System-bath models

 Discretisation with a gap

-Two numerical discretisation methods which performs a band gap in the middle of the continuum are introduced and named as GapTrapezoidalRule and GapGaussLegendre.
+Two numerical discretisation methods which introduce a band gap in the middle of the discretised electronic states are introduced and named as GapTrapezoidalRule and GapGaussLegendre.

 using NQCModels